EphemeralSpace/docs/src/design/masks/crew/phantom.md

 ## Concept

 The Phantom is a jester-type mask.
-They want to be killed, whereupon they will be revived as a phantom that must annoy the hell out of their murderer in indirect ways, in hopes they will eventually die as a result.
+They want to be killed, whereupon they will be revived as a vengeful phantom that must annoy the hell out of their murderer in indirect ways, in hopes they will eventually die as a result.

 ## Abilities